Question: Where can I find the information I need to enroll my child?

 Answer: Princeton Ballet School does follow a syllabus, working with the combined knowledge and wisdom of our faculty.
 Our main method in developing the syllabus was to consider current practice in the professional dance world, and develop a progressive syllabus which would lead to the result of young dancers with a clean technique, arrived at through a safe and steady of progression of increasing difficulty, who would be well suited for professional work in different styles.
-In order to do this, we pooled our knowledge of all of the major training methods—the Russian, English, and Italian traditions (Vaganova, RAD, and Cecchetti) along with the hard-earned knowledge we have each gained in our professional lives, and current best practices in dance medicine and bodywork.
-Several of our teachers also have backgrounds in the Balanchine (SAB) technique, and knowledge of the French tradition.
+In order to do this, we pooled our knowledge of all of the major training methods—the Russian, English, and Italian traditions (Vaganova, RAD, and Cecchetti) along with the knowledge we have each gained in our professional lives, and current best practices in dance medicine and bodywork.
+Several of our teachers also have backgrounds in the Balanchine (SAB) technique, Cecchetti Method, Vagonova Syllabus, American Ballet Theatre’s National Training Curriculum, Cuban Method, and knowledge of the French tradition.

 Our main goals with this syllabus are:

 1. Safe training: we strongly believe that all dancers have the right to knowledgeably train so as to try to avoid unnecessary injuries;